SwastikP/CodeBasics-SQL-ResumeChallenge-Consumer-Goods-AdHoc-Insights/README.md

 To view all the SQL Queries go to CodeBasics SQL Resume Challenge.sql

+To view the ad-hoc requests go to ad-hoc-requests.pdf.

 To view the entire report go to Consumer Goods Ad-Hoc insights for Atliq hardwares.pdf